 Drive-in Racking

-Drive-in Racking is a high-density storage solution that allows forklifts to enter the racking structure to load and retrieve pallets.
+Drive-in racking is a high-density storage solution that allows forklifts to enter the racking structure to load and retrieve pallets.

 • Load capacity: ≥ 1,000 kg per pallet